abkhur/civicecho-site/README.md

 yarn dev
 ```

-Your app will be running at `http://localhost:5173` (if using Vite).
+Your app will be running at `http://localhost:5173`.

 ### Build for Production